djepar/CoursGenInfo/web-dev/Meta/MetaReact/reactNotes.md

 ## Passing a function vs calling a fct
-Calling (WRONG in this case)= `return <button onClick={this.handleclick()}>Click me</button>` Passing = `<button onClick={this.handleClick}>Click me</button>`
+Calling (WRONG in this case)= `return <button onClick={this.handleclick()}>Click me</button>`

+Passing = `<button onClick={this.handleClick}>Click me</button>`
-### How to pass a paremeter to an event handler then
+### How to pass a parameter to an event handler then
 Like this : `button onClick={() => this.handleClick(id)}/>`

 Or : `<button onClick>={this.handleClick.bind(this, id)}/>`

 # Data and Events